kubernetes/website/content/en/docs/concepts/overview/_index.md

 * Environmental consistency across development, testing, and production: Runs the same on a laptop as it does in the cloud.
 * Cloud and OS distribution portability: Runs on Ubuntu, RHEL, CoreOS, on-premises, on major public clouds, and anywhere else.
 * Application-centric management: Raises the level of abstraction from running an OS on virtual hardware to running an application on an OS using logical resources.
-* Loosely coupled, distributed, elastic, liberated micro-services: applications are broken into smaller, independent pieces and can be deployed and managed dynamically – not a monolithic stack running on one big single-purpose machine.
+* Loosely coupled, distributed, elastic, liberated microservices: applications are broken into smaller, independent pieces and can be deployed and managed dynamically – not a monolithic stack running on one big single-purpose machine.
 * Resource isolation: predictable application performance.
 * Resource utilization: high efficiency and density.